 - Possibility of a swollen face or inflated gums with the increase of the infection in a decayed tooth

-In some cases, the toothache may disappear and this may cause people to delay their root canal treatment and endodontics.
+In multiple cases, the toothache may disappear and this may cause people to delay their root canal treatment and endodontics.
 However, this relief is completely temporary and the cause is the excessive infection of the damaged tooth.
-When a root canal treatment is not done early after the decay of the nerves, the infection includes all the nerve canals in the injured tooth.
+When a root canal treatment is not done early after the decay of the nerves, the infection will affect all the nerve canals in the injured tooth.

 In some cases, the tooth gets totally infected.
 Also, the root of the tooth is completely decayed and as a result it is impossible to maintain and treat this tooth.
 Therefore, the dentist recommends the patient to extract the decayed tooth before it can lead to a cyst and an abscess.